-C-3.1 Coordinate resilience engagement across departments and projects through ClimateSF.
-KEY PLANNING ISS UES: VULNERABILITY ADDRESSED: Engagement and Capacity Building The City's complex public decision-making processes can make it difficult and time-consuming for many people to participate in processes that stand to directly impact them.
-LEAD: ACTION SUMM IARY: ORCP PARTNERS: Planning, Port, SFPUC, DPH, SFE Community engagement is an integral part of climate resilience planning.
+Planning, Port, SFPUC, DPH, SFE

+Community engagement is an integral part of climate resilience planning.
 Agencies currently rely on project-based engagement, which can often lead to engagement fatigue in EJ Communities and departments may not always have dedicated resources for engagement.
 This action will support engagement at a city-wide level through increased coordination between existing climate resilience engagement points.
 This will allow for more robust, ongoing connections with community partners to support all climate resilience work.

-COST: Low SF GOVERNMENT ACTIVITY: Research, Planning & Guidance STATUS: New POTENTIAL FUNDING SOURCES: General Funds PRIORITY LEVEL: High TIMELINE: On-going 🙀 🔊 💮 🤨 🧈
+COST: Low SF GOVERNMENT ACTIVITY: Research, Planning & Guidance STATUS: New POTENTIAL FUNDING SOURCES: PRIORITY LEVEL: TIMELINE: General Funds High On-going

-C-3.2 Track progress and update the Lifelines Restoration Performance Project recommendations KEY PLANNING ISSUES: Engagement and Capacity Building VULNERABILITY ADDRESSED: Following a disaster, recovery will depend on the timely restoration of lifeline systems such as transportation, communication, water, and wastewater, electricity, natural gas, and fuel, which have complex interdependencies.
-LEAD: ORCP PARTNERS: California Resiliency Alliance ACTION SUMMARY: The Lifelines Restoration Performance Project developed a simple infrastructure resilience assessment framework with performance goals-that is, desired targets for system recovery timelines following a scenario earthquake event, evaluate the current state of performance for specific systems in that earthquake, and recommended actions to achieve desired restoration times.
+C-3.2 Track progress and update the Lifelines Restoration Performance Project recommendations KEY PLANNING ISS UES: VULNERABILITY ADDRESSED: Engagement and Capacity Building Following a disaster, recovery will depend on the timely restoration of lifeline systems such as transportation, communication, water, and wastewater, electricity, natural gas, and fuel, which have complex interdependencies.
+LEAD: ACTION SUM MARY: ORCP PARTNERS: California Resiliency Alliance The Lifelines Restoration Performance Project developed a simple infrastructure resilience assessment framework with performance goals-that is, desired targets for system recovery timelines following a scenario earthquake event, evaluate the current state of performance for specific systems in that earthquake, and recommended actions to achieve desired restoration times.
 The Lifelines Council is currently focused on monitoring and implementing these recommendations.
-An update of the report is planned for 2025. als-that is, desired targets iquake event, evaluate the t earthquake, and nes.
-The Lifelines Council is COST: Low SF GOVERNMENT ACTIVITY: Research, Planning & Guidance STATUS: Sustaining POTENTIAL FUNDING SOURCES: General Funds PRIORITY LEVEL: High TIMELINE: On-going n 🕤 🏟 🛥
+An update of the report is planned for 2025.
+COST: SF GOVERNMENT ACTIVITY: STATUS: Low Research, Planning & Guidance Sustaining POTENTIAL FUNDING SOURCES: PRIORITY LEVEL: TIMELINE: General Funds High On-going 第

 C-3.3 Develop and improve systems for hazard and climate resilience data KEY PLANNING ISSUES: Engagement and Capacity Building VULNERABILITY ADDRESSED: Quickly accessing hazard and asset GIS data is a challenge for many departments.
 Members of the public have also expressed interest in more accessible local hazard and climate data.
-LEAD: ORCP PARTNERS: DT (seismic, SLR implementati and make this involving neig Publishing no JMMARY: anning, and DEM have collected robust GIS data relating to hazards SLR, etc.) and relevant assets.
-To benefit future projects and station of the HCR, a system needs to be established to organize, maintain, this data accessible to other departments.
-This benefits future projects neighborhood level hazard or asset specific vulnerability assessments. g non-sensitive data through a public data/mapping sharing platform will ad to improve accessibility for community-based organizations the public.
-COST: Low SF GOVERNMENT ACTIVITY: Research, Planning & Guidance STATUS: Sustaining POTENTIAL FUNDING SOURCES: General Funds PRIORITY LEVEL: High TIMELINE: By 2027 🚃 🛶 💐 🕢 🖷 🖌 🌰 💮 🎪 🖉
+DT ACTION SUMMARY: ORCP, Planning, and DEM have collected robust GIS data relating to hazards (seismic, SLR, etc.) and relevant assets.
+To benefit future projects and implementation of the HCR, a system needs to be established to organize, maintain, and make this data accessible to other departments.
+This benefits future projects involving neighborhood level hazard or asset specific vulnerability assessments.
+Publishing non-sensitive data through a public data/mapping sharing platform will be pursued to improve accessibility for community-based organizations the public.
+COST: Low SF GOVERNMENT ACTIVITY: Research, Planning & Guidance STATUS: Sustaining POTENTIAL FUNDING SOURCES: General Funds PRIORITY LEVEL: High TIMELINE: By 2027